SamarthJain77/cryptonite_taskphase2_samarth/picoctf/Forensics.md

 ## Writeup
 After reading the challenge description and the given hint, I surfed the internet to learn that `Slow-scan television (SSTV)` was the method used to transmit and receive images over radio frequenices during the Apollo 11 mission, marking the first human landing on the Moon.
 I also discovered that `Carnegie Mellon University (CMU)`'s mascot is `Scotty` suggesting that the audio file given in the challenge needed to be decoded using the `SSTV` method with the mode set to `Scottie`.
-This can be done using `Robot36 - SSTV Image Decoder`, a tool designed to decode Slow Scan Television images from audio files.
+I understood that it could be done using `Robot36 - SSTV Image Decoder`, a tool designed to decode Slow Scan Television images from audio files.
 I downloaded it and imported the audio file through the microphone to initiate the decoding process.
 On completion, I viewed the decoded image, which revealed the flag: `picoCTF{beep_boop_im_in_space}`.